Steel (John Henry Irons): The New 52

-In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, John Henry Irons first appears in Grant Morrison's Action Comics as a young scientist working on the government's "Steel Soldier" program.
-He retaliates after seeing the mistreatment of Superman by Lex Luthor (who was under the command of General Sam Lane to torture him).
-Irons immediately quits.
+In The New 52 continuity reboot, John Henry Irons is a scientist working on the government's "Steel Soldier" program.
+He retaliates and quits his job after seeing Lex Luthor mistreat Superman.
 When John Corben goes on a rampage after donning the government's "Metal 0" suit, John Henry aids Superman in fighting him off by using his own prototype armor for the first time, uploading a virus into the Metal 0 suit that he designed specifically to shut it down in the event of the user going rogue.

-John Henry also shows up in Animal Man during the Rotworld crossover, where he assists Buddy Baker when the world has been overrun by The Rot, the elemental force of decay.

-Brainiac used Doomsday to infect Superman and distract the world as the Cyborg Superman and himself tried to steal the minds of every person on Earth.
-As that transpires Steel teams up with Lana Lang to help Superman and stop Brainiac.
-Afterwards Lana and John began to date.

-Steel is recruited when Warworld appears above the Earth.
-He is partnered with Batgirl and secretly inserted onto the planet to neutralize its main threat, a planet-destroying gun.
-They manage to do so with moments to spare.